 Whether you suffer from Raynaud’s or not, having the right gloves can make a big difference in comfort.

 Normal five-fingered gloves come in various weights and can provide anything from a little extra warmth to ward off the chill to protection against truly arctic conditions.
-When temperatures get extremely cold, mittens keep your fingers much warmer than regular gloves, and we turned to the Trailheads Convertible Zip Mitts for deep winter runs.
-As with all gear for cold weather running, you want to ensure you’re not sweating too much and getting the insulation wet from the inside.
+When temperatures get extremely cold, mittens keep your fingers much warmer than regular gloves but they make it harder to use your fingers for any sort of task.
+We turned to the Trailheads Convertible Zip Mitts for deep winter runs as they provided both the mobility of gloves and the warmth of a mitten.
+As with all gear for cold-weather running, you want to ensure you’re not sweating too much and getting the insulation wet from the inside.

-Convertible gloves, like the Ultimate Direction Ultra Flip Glove, are an excellent option for managing the warmth of your hands.
-They consist of a lighter pair of five-fingered gloves with a mitten cover, which can provide a lot of extra protection when it starts to get cold.
+For less extreme conditions, the Ultimate Direction Ultra Flip Glove are an excellent option for managing the warmth of your hands.
+They consist of a pair of fleece five-fingered gloves with a waterproof mitten cover, which can provide a lot of extra protection from both cold and light precipitation.
 When temperatures rise again or your hands get sweaty, you can pull the mitten shell off to provide more ventilation and temperature control.
-In our Best Running Gloves guide, you can check out some of our other favorite gloves for different conditions.
+You can check out other options in our Best Running Gloves guide.

 Why Trust Us